 Finally, in the “Run” phase, organizations optimize their cloud spend in a continuous and proactive manner, using advanced techniques like automation and predictive analytics to maximize cost efficiency and business value.

-To make it easy for engineers to understand and optimize cloud resources, nOps created an all-in-one automated cloud cost optimization platform.
+To make it easy for engineers to understand and optimize cloud resources, nOps created an all-in-one automated platform for every stage of your cloud cost optimization journey.

-At nOps, our mission is to make it easy and painless for engineers to take action on cloud cost optimization.
-The nOps suite of cloud cost optimization tools includes:
+At nOps, our mission is to make it fast and easy for engineers to take action on reducing costs.
+The all-in-one nOps platform includes:

 • Rightsizing: rightsize EC2 instances and Auto Scaling Groups